SilentArrtist/Modbus_PLC/README.md

 ![image](https://user-images.githubusercontent.com/104362972/166480970-bf679aff-be64-4737-9e33-11c8442d2cbf.png)</br>

 # Installing Django and deploy server to local network #

-To work with the PLC, we will use the modbus protocol.
-To do this, install the python library to work with this protocol using the command "sudo pip3 install easymodbus"</br>

 To begin with, let's go to the root directory using the "cd /" command and look at the folders contained in it using the "ls" command.
 Remember these commands, we will use them often. </br>